progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--* Keep a linear Git history that doesn’t contain merge commits made by `git merge`.
 Rebase any work you do outside of your mainline branch back onto it; don’t merge it in.
 * Don’t set up and collaborate on a separate Git server.
 Possibly have one to speed up clones for new developers, but don’t push anything to it that doesn’t have a `git-svn-id` entry.
 You may even want to add a `pre-receive` hook that checks each commit message for a `git-svn-id` and rejects pushes that contain commits without it.-->

-* Versuch, eine "geradlinige" Git-Historie zu führen, die keine von `git merge` durchgeführten Merges enthält.
+* Versuch, eine „geradlinige“ Git-Historie zu führen, die keine von `git merge` durchgeführten Merges enthält.
 Alle Arbeiten, die Du außerhalb des Hauptzweiges durchführst, solltest Du mit `rebase` in ihn aufnehmen anstatt sie zu mit `merge` zusammenzuführen.
 * Setz keinen zusätzlichen, externen Git-Server auf, mit dem Du arbeiten möchtest.
 Du kannst einen aufsetzen um die Klone für neue Entwickler zu beschleunigen, aber Du solltest keine Änderungen dorthin pushen, die keine `git-svn-id`-Einträge haben.
 Du solltest vielleicht sogar darüber nachdenken, einen `pre-receive`-Hook einzusetzen, der jede Commit-Nachricht auf eine `git-svn-id` prüft und bestimmte Pushes ablehnt, bei denen diese IDs fehlt.

 <!--If you follow those guidelines, working with a Subversion server can be more bearable.
 However, if it’s possible to move to a real Git server, doing so can gain your team a lot more.-->